tsanzen/Food-Restaurant-----PHP/README.md

-This is a project I made with PHP to showcase my comfortability with working with php and mysql.
+This is a project I made using PHP to showcase my comfortability and skills in php and mysql.